SIeeplessKnight/blog/content/posts/llms-are-worse-than-useless.md

 LLMs are incapable of adhering to source-specific and logical constraints, even if detailed and unambiguous.
 They will always introduce non-source-based and illogical data.

 ## Unbalanced Balance; Popularity, Quantification, and Availability Bias
 LLMs try to be balanced, even when the truth is not balanced.
-They reinforce dominant social trends, the biases imposes by their developers, and any data that is the easiest to acquire, quantify, and is widely available; they are incapable of drawing from or searching for anything else.
+They reinforce dominant social trends, the biases imposed by their developers, and any data that is the easiest to acquire, quantify, and is widely available; they are incapable of drawing from or searching for anything else.

 ## Convincing Deception
 LLM generated responses are often dangerously convincing, authoritative, and utterly incorrect.
 And LLMs will readily claim they are capable of things that they fundamentally are not capable of.